-Net cash provided by financing activities was \$3.2 million for the thirteen weeks ended April 4, 2009.
-Net cash used in financing activities was \$357,000 for the thirteen weeks ended March 29, 2008.
+Net cash provided by financing activities was \$3.0 million for the twenty-six weeks ended July 4, 2009.
+Net cash used in financing activities was \$3.9 million for the twenty-six weeks ended June 28, 2008.
 Financing activities in the 2009 period included \$3.4 million in proceeds from line of credit borrowings.
-In addition, in both periods cash was used to make payments on unfavorable contract obligations.
+During the 2008 period, \$3.2 million was utilized to purchase shares of our common stock.
+In addition, in both periods cash was used to make payments on long-term obligations, including unfavorable contract obligations assumed as part of the RVA acquisition.

-At April 4, 2009, we had approximately \$5.9 million in cash and cash equivalents (\$4.4 million of which is denominated in pounds sterling) and \$12.6 million in net working capital.
-In addition, as discussed below, we have established lines of credit totaling \$8.5 million against our auction rate securities portfolio, of which we have borrowed \$4.9 million as of April 4, 2009.
+At July 4, 2009, we had approximately \$9.5 million in cash and cash equivalents (\$4.7 million of which is denominated in pounds sterling) and \$15.4 million in net working capital.
+In addition, as discussed below, we have established lines of credit totaling \$8.5 million against our auction rate securities portfolio, of which we have borrowed \$4.8 million as of July 4, 2009.
 We believe we have sufficient cash and access to credit to meet anticipated cash requirements, including anticipated capital expenditures, earn-out payments, and any future operating losses that may be incurred, for at least the next 12 months.
 Should our cash and available lines of credit prove insufficient we may need to obtain new debt or equity financing to support our operations or complete acquisitions.
 Recently, credit and capital markets have experienced unusual volatility and disruption, and equity and debt financing have become more expensive and difficult to obtain.
+If we need to obtain new debt or equity financing to support our operations or complete acquisitions in the future, we may be unable to obtain debt or equity financing or reasonable terms.
 We have established a flexible model that provides a lower fixed cost structure than most consulting firms, enabling us to scale operating cost structures more quickly based on market conditions, although there is a lag in time required to scale the business appropriately if revenues are reduced.
 If demand for our consulting services continues to decline or we continue to experience negative cash flow, we could experience liquidity challenges at some point in the future.

 As previously discussed, the liquidity of auction rate securities has been negatively impacted by recent events in the credit markets.
-As of April 4, 2009, we hold auction rate securities in the face amount of \$14.8 million collateralized by government guaranteed student loans.
-The estimated fair value of the auction rate securities and related ARS Rights is \$13.8 million as of April 4, 2009.
+As of July 4, 2009, we hold auction rate securities in the face amount of \$14.8 million collateralized by government guaranteed student loans.
+The estimated fair value of the auction rate securities and related ARS Rights is \$14.2 million as of July 4, 2009.
 Beginning in February 2008, auctions of our auction rate securities portfolio failed to receive sufficient order interest from potential investors to clear successfully, resulting in failed auction status.
 The principal associated with failed auctions will not be accessible until a successful auction occurs, a buyer is found outside of the auction process, the issuers redeem the securities, the issuers establish a different form of financing to replace these securities or final payments come due according to contractual maturities ranging from approximately 22 to 36 years.
-The entire amount of auction rate securities is classified as non-current assets on our Condensed Consolidated Balance Sheet as of April 4, 2009.